 How To Price Your Subscription Box

-One of the most challenging and critical pieces to starting your subscription box business is determining how much to charge for your subscription box.
+One of the most challenging aspects to starting a subscription box business is determining how much to charge for your subscription box.

 When businesses under-price their product, this can be extremely detrimental to their bottom line and reputation.

 Often times, businesses under-price their products to drive demand and volume, but that last thing you want is for customers to view your product/service as "cheap."
 Additionally, this can have a big impact on the type of customer you attract, which can be difficult to recover from.

 On the other hand, when businesses over-price, this tends to be just as damaging to the business.

 When customers buy, it's likely that they will explore the internet and look at other competitors to ensure they're getting the best value + deal.
 This is why it's so important that you research your competition and understand where you land in the marketplace.